 If you opt for a ‘LP’ style guitar kit the pickups will be what are commonly referred to as humbuckers.

-The very first mass produced electric guitar was the Fender Telecaster (originally called the Broadcaster out of interest) which featured single coil pickups.
+The very first mass-produced electric guitar was the Fender Telecaster (originally called the Broadcaster) which featured single coil pickups.
 These were very successful and as you will notice are still used commonly today by blues and country players for the most part.

-There was a bit of a problem though.
-Single coil pickups tend to be fairly noisy as they can pick up on other unwanted frequencies, such as light switches, other amplifiers in the same room, basically anything that would disturb the signal.
+There was a bit of a problem, though.
+Single coil pickups tend to be fairly noisy as they can pick up on other unwanted frequencies, such as light switches, other amplifiers in the same room, basically anything that has the potential to disturb the signal.
 If you play with other musicians you can soon understand why this isn’t always ideal.

 Humbuckers as the name might suggest ‘buck’ this unwanted hum by creating two separate signals that essentially cancel each other out.
 Because they are less affected by unwanted frequencies by nature and use a much larger magnet they tend to be better suited to higher output.
 This is the reason you will see humbuckers used in metal and heavy rock.